 (4) A builder is not entitled to cancel a policy of insurance that complies with this Division, or corresponding cover provided by an approved fund, in relation to residential building work solely on the basis that subsections (1) and (2) do not apply, because of subsection (3), to the builder in relation to the residential building work.

-[Section 25C inserted by No. 72 of 1996 s.
-5; amended by No. 37 of 2002 s.
+[Section 25C inserted: No. 72 of 1996 s.
+5; amended: No. 37 of 2002 s.
 11 and 20; No. 24 of 2011 s.
 163(7).]

 25D.
 Insurance policy for this Division, terms of

+(1A) In this section —

+relevant circumstance, in relation to a builder, means —

+(a) if the builder is an individual — the builder —

+(i) has died; or

+(ii) after due search and enquiry, cannot be found in Australia;

+or

+(b) if the builder is not an individual — the builder ceased to exist; or

+(c) the builder is insolvent; or

+(d) if the builder is a building service contractor under the Building Services (Registration) Act 2011 — the builder’s registration as a building service contractor was cancelled or not renewed because the builder did not satisfy the financial requirements (if any) prescribed by the regulations under section 18(1)(b) of that Act.

 (1) A policy of insurance complies with this Division if —

-(a) in the case of residential building work to be performed by a builder on behalf of another person, other than a developer, under a residential building work contract, it insures that person and that person’s successors in title against —
+(a) in the case of residential building work to be performed by a builder on behalf of another person, other than a developer, under a residential building work contract, it insures that person and that person’s successors in title against the following losses occurring because a relevant circumstance exists in relation to the builder —

-(i) the risk of losing an amount paid by way of deposit under the residential building work contract, up to a limit of $13 000 or such other limit as is prescribed; and
+(i) loss of an amount paid by way of deposit under the residential building work contract, up to a limit of $20 000 or another prescribed limit;

-(ii) the risk of loss, other than indirect, incidental or consequential loss, resulting from non-completion of the residential building work,
+(ii) loss, other than indirect, incidental or consequential loss, resulting from non-completion of the residential building work;

-by reason of the insolvency or death of the builder or by reason of the fact that, after due search and enquiry, the builder cannot be found; and
+and

-(b) in the case of residential building work to be performed by a builder on behalf of another person (whether under a residential building work contract or not), it insures that person and that person’s successors in title against the risk of being unable to take advantage of an entitlement to, or to enforce or recover under, a building remedy order under the Building Services (Complaint Resolution and Administration) Act 2011 by reason of the insolvency or death of the builder or by reason of the fact that, after due search and enquiry, the builder cannot be found; and
+(b) in the case of residential building work to be performed by a builder on behalf of another person (whether under a residential building work contract or not), it insures that person and that person’s successors in title against the risk of being unable to take advantage of an entitlement to, or to enforce or recover under, a building remedy order under the Building Services (Complaint Resolution and Administration) Act 2011 because a relevant circumstance exists in relation to the builder; and

 (c) in the case of residential building work to be performed by a builder on the builder’s own behalf, it insures the builder’s successors in title against the risk referred to in paragraph (b); and